 Offering employee benefits can have a huge impact on your business.

-Without offering perks, your staff are more likely to feel unmotivated and unhappy at work, which could lead them to find new jobs.
+If you don't offer benefits, your employees are more likely to feel unmotivated and unhappy at work, which could cause them to seek a new job.

-But what are employment benefits, and how do you decide on the employee benefits package for your business?
+But what are employee benefits, and how do you decide on the best staff benefits package for your business?

 What are employee benefits?

 Employee benefits are things you offer your employees on top of their usual wages.
 They can be financial or non-financial.